ionic-team/ionic-cli/README.md

 If you'd like to test your app in the browser and you use a folder other than the default of `www`, you can specify this folder in your `ionic.project` file.

+You might also want to have the document root be created if you use some sort of build system, we suggest using `createDocumentRoot` for that so that `ionic serve` will create that folder for you.

 It is also advised you specify the watch patterns for this document root as well, as follows:

 ```json